stavannshah/uni-marketplace/README.md

 Key features include a **buy-and-sell management system**, a **currency exchange request mechanism**, and a **user profile system** showcasing ratings, feedback, and active listings.

-This project is part of the **Software Engineering** course in the Master of Science in Computer Science program.

 ---

 ## Core Features